 20. White Scar Cave

-The perfect day out with the kids in the Yorkshire Dales National Park, White Scar Cave will send you deep below the surface of the earth to see a natural wonder.
+The perfect day out with the kids on the Cumbiran edge of the Yorkshire Dales National Park, White Scar Cave will send you deep below the surface of the earth to see one of the region’s most incredible natural wonders.
 Here, you’ll find underground waterfalls, as well as the breathtaking Battlefield Cavern and the famed Witch’s Fingers, Devil’s Tongue and the Arum Lily formations.
 A real underground adventure that the whole family will enjoy.

 White Scar Cave, Ingleton, North Yorkshire, LA6 3AW.